| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 Most non-profits that don't want to make the initial investment in the reformers and Cadillacs will start with

 the chair.
 When those classes get full and members want more, they can move into the bigger equipment.
+OSF: What new Pilates equipment enhancements are on the horizon?
+SCHUMACHER: The hottest trend in Pilates is certainly turning out to be the Pilates chair.

 They are stackable and accommodate all body types.
 Stackable and foldable equipment is also quite important